thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 1. The Shell told the Terminal to display another prompt.
 1. The Shell told the Terminal to wait for the User to type a command.

 This sequence of events is known as a read-evaluate-print loop or **REPL** for short.
 This is just one example of a larger concept called the **Request-Response Cycle**.
-The cycle of sending a request and processing a response is at the core of web development.
+You'll study the cycle of sending a request and processing a response throughout this course as it's at the core of web development.

 ### Change the Terminal Profile